We are thrilled to be funding the education of 75 young Malawians.

 Elester

 “The scholarship will influence me to become a nurse and serve people in my community.”
-We are thrilled to be able to support 16 year Elester with her education.

 -